 Now, in the South there are basically two ways to do fried okra.
 And honestly, I love them both; I don’t really have a favorite.
 This particular method is what I call the “piece” method.
 It’s where you coat individual pieces of okra in a seasoned flour/cornmeal mixture and deep fry them.

-This particular recipe makes some of the best fried okra I’ve ever had.
+This particular recipe makes some of the best fried okra I’ve ever had with a quick and tasty shortcut.
 Using a box of Zatarain’s Seasoned Fish-Fri Southern Style is the trick.
 It saves you a ton of time and expense being that all the spices and flavor is right in the mix.
 It’s savory and tangy with a touch of lemon and a hint of spice.
 The mix is great on lots of stuff, but I especially love it on okra.
 (And no, this isn’t sponsored by Zatarain’s.)

 And while coating each piece of okra sounds daunting, it’s really not.
-My quick and easy method using a zip-top bag makes it super simple and crazy fast.
+My quick and easy method of using a zip-top bag makes it super simple and crazy fast.
+So, basically you get two shortcuts in this fried okra recipe.

 Regardless of whether you use fresh or frozen, if fried okra is your thing and you like a little spice, you’ve got to try this version.
 It’s great served with some ranch dressing or a little comeback sauce, but there’s so much flavor here, you’ll probably just want to eat it all by itself.